Your Guide To Designing, Making & Selling Laser Cut Products

 Determining Your Laser Cut Products To Make And Sell

 Now that you know who your ideal buyer is, it’s time to brainstorm and figure out the best-selling ideas for this target audience.
 Look at what’s hot at retail.
-Search Pinterest for the most popular ideas.
-See what other sellers are offering on Etsy (so you can make something different).
-Read blogs in crafts, maker and even small business spaces.
-This Shopify article, while not specifically about laser cutting, does have 10 things to make and sell that could get your creative juices flowing about what products are possible to make.
-And check out this post of laser cutting ideas as well as these how-to-make tutorials and guides.
+Search online for the most popular ideas.
+See what other sellers are offering (so you can make something different).
+Read blogs in maker and small business spaces.
+Check out this post of laser cutting ideas as well as these how-to-make tutorials and guides.

 Picasso said, “An idea is a point of departure and no more.
 As soon as you elaborate it, it becomes transformed by thought.”
 So once you’ve narrowed down the possibilities, the first step from the intangible to the tangible is to just get the idea out of your head in whatever form you can.